 Third, and building on that, I will do more lectionary blogging, writing thoughts, reactions, and responses to the texts that I will be preaching each week.
 I will also reflect some on worship and discipleship issues that I’m wrestling with.

 Fourth, I will continue to write some about John Wesley, putting him in dialogue with contemporary writers and some theological and pastoral issues that press on my mind and heart.

 Finally, I will share the questions and challenges I am encountering in my growth as a pastor, student, family member, and Christian.
 One of the hazards I have discovered while becoming an “influential” Methoblogger has been the seductive pull to write as if I am much more of an authority than I am.
 I repent of that.
 I’m working this all out and a long, long way from perfection.

 As for the personal stuff: I am a 46-year-old nearly life-long Hoosier.
 I teach writing courses to the young and soon to be upwardly mobile students at the Indiana University Kelley School of Business.
 I also serve as a part-time local pastor in the UMC at two churches in Lawrence County, Indiana.

 My wife, Lisa, and I have been married 25 years.
 Luc, 10, lives with us.
 Zach, 24, is a graduate of American University and working in campaign politics.
-JillAnn, 20, is at Hendrix College.
+JillAnn, 21, is pursuing an MDiv at Wesley Theological Semiinary.